 Customized packaging boxes enable your marketing team to highlight key product attributes, qualifiers, and brand images to capture strategic value.
+ADD Customized packaging boxes enable your marketing team to highlight key product attributes, qualifiers, and brand images to capture strategic value.
 Custom packaging is a significant issue from a strategic perspective, with positive effects ranging from the first impression to environmental policy to cost-cutting.
 Well-designed custom apparel boxes and varying apparel box sizes have the potential to decrease costs, increase your brand’s revenues, and maintain alignment with environmental legislation and policies.

 From the marketing and branding perspective, packaging strategies can significantly impact brand recognition, expectations management, brand awareness, and as a conduit of information between the brand and consumers.
 The Legacy Printing believes that marketing, branding, and packaging must align on value proposition, messaging, and communication to accomplish the following:

 According to The Legacy Printing, the primary purpose of custom packaging from a marketing perspective is to underscore why the consumers can purchase a given product.
 This can be extremely simple, such as a description of what the product is.
 It can also be emotional, communicating what your product stands for.
 For example, an informed consumer wants to buy locally sourced food.
 The packaging company believes that a smart marketing strategy for organizations focused on local production can highlight this in big letters on the packaging box.